dwusrc/dwu-src-web-application/DATABASE_SCHEMA.md

     )
   );

+-- NEW: SRC President can approve/reject projects from any department CREATE POLICY "SRC President can approve projects" ON src_projects FOR UPDATE USING (
+    EXISTS (
+      SELECT 1 FROM profiles
+      WHERE id = auth.uid()
+        AND role = 'src'
+        AND src_department = 'President'
+    )
+  );

+-- NEW: SRC President can view all projects for approval purposes CREATE POLICY "SRC President can view all projects" ON src_projects FOR SELECT USING (
+    EXISTS (
+      SELECT 1 FROM profiles
+      WHERE id = auth.uid()
+        AND role = 'src'
+        AND src_department = 'President'
+    )
+  );

+-- NEW: SRC President can delete projects from any department CREATE POLICY "SRC President can delete all projects" ON src_projects FOR DELETE USING (
+    EXISTS (
+      SELECT 1 FROM profiles
+      WHERE id = auth.uid()
+        AND role = 'src'
+        AND src_department = 'President'
+    )
+  );

 -- Step 8: Create a view for easy project queries with department info CREATE OR REPLACE VIEW src_projects_view AS
 SELECT